What Should I do if WorkCover Closes My Workers’ Compensation Case?

-WorkCover will cease all benefits and payments once it has been determined that you have received all appropriate treatment for the work-related injury.
+WorkCover will cease all benefits and payments once it has been determined that you have received all appropriate treatment for the work-related injury and that your injury has stabilised.
+In the case of a closed WorkCover case, you may be left feeling a little hard done by.

 It is important that you obtain legal advice before deciding whether to accept WorkCover’s offer.